 Length: 2 pages

-This bill was introduced on July 14, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 14, 2017, in a previous session of Congress, but it did not receive a vote.

 Sep 28, 2016